LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsubsection{Exploring the Transient Optical Sky}

+Recent surveys have shown the power of measuring variability of celestial sources for studying gravitational lensing, searching for supernovae, determining the physical properties of gamma-ray burst sources, discovering gravitational wave counterparts, probing the structure of active galactic nuclei, studying variable star populations, discovering exoplanets, and many other subjects at the forefront of astrophysics \citep[SciBook Ch.~8;][]{2009PASP..121.1395L,2012IAUS..285..141D,2014ApJ...784...45R}.

+Time-domain science has diverse requirements for transient and variable phenomena that are physically and phenomenologically heterogeneous.
+It requires large area coverage to enhance the probability of detecting rare events; good image quality to enable differencing of images, especially in crowded fields; good time sampling, necessary to distinguish different types of variables and to infer their properties (e.g., determining the intrinsic peak luminosity of Type Ia supernovae requires measuring their light curve shape); accurate color information to classify variable objects; long term persistent observations to characterize slow-evolving transients (e.g., tidal disruption events, super luminous supernovae at high redshift, and luminous blue variables); and rapid data reduction, classification, and reporting to the community to allow immediate follow-up with spectroscopy, further optical photometry, and imaging in other wavebands.

-Recent surveys have shown the power of measuring variability for studying gravitational lensing, searching for supernovae, determining the physical properties of gamma-ray burst sources, probing the structure of active galactic nuclei, and many other subjects at the forefront of astrophysics (Tyson 2006, and references therein).
-A wide-area dense temporal coverage to deep limiting magnitudes would enable the discovery and analysis of rare and exotic objects such as neutron star and black hole binaries, novae and stellar flares, gamma-ray bursts and X-ray flashes, active galactic nuclei (AGNs), stellar disruptions by black holes, and possibly new classes of transients, such as binary mergers of black holes (Shields \& Bonning 2008).
-Such a survey likely would detect numerous microlensing events in the Local Group and perhaps beyond, and open the possibility of discovering planets (e.g., Beaulieu et al. 2006), as well as obtaining spectra of lensed stars in distant galaxies.
+Wide area, dense temporal coverage to deep limiting magnitudes will enable the discovery and analysis of rare and exotic objects such as neutron stars and black hole binaries, novae and stellar flares, gamma-ray bursts and X-ray flashes, active galactic nuclei, stellar disruptions by black holes \citep{2011Sci...333..203B,2012Natur.485..217G}, and possibly new classes of transients, such as binary mergers of supermassive black holes \citep{2008ApJ...682..758S}, chaotic eruptions on stellar surfaces \citep{2011ApJ...741...33A}, and, further yet, completely unexpected phenomena.